Technical Reference · Security Architecture

 Detection Capabilities

-• DOM-based XSS Detection: Identifies dangerous sinks with user-controlled data flows: document.write(), innerHTML, outerHTML, eval(), setTimeout(string), setInterval(string), location.href.
-Performs taint analysis to trace data from sources (location.search, document.cookie) to sinks.
+• DOM-based XSS Detection: Identifies dangerous sinks with user-controlled data flows: document.write(), innerHTML, eval(), location.href.

-• Prototype Pollution Detection: Detects attempts to inject properties into Object.prototype via __proto__, constructor.prototype, or Object.setPrototypeOf() with attacker-controlled keys.
-This can lead to privilege escalation and RCE in Node.js environments.
+• Prototype Pollution Detection: Detects attempts to inject properties into Object.prototype via __proto__ or constructor.prototype.

-• Pattern Extraction & Caching: Scans all served JavaScript files every 5 minutes, extracting function signatures, regex patterns, and API endpoint strings.
-Cached patterns enable zero-latency matching for subsequent requests without full sandbox execution.
+• Pattern Extraction & Caching: Scans all served JavaScript files every 5 minutes, extracting function signatures and API endpoint strings.

 # JS Engine Configuration